-A. Basis of preparation and consolidation of financial statements under IFRS
+A Basis of preparation

 These financial statements have been prepared in accordance with standard condition E2 of the licence and IFRS as issued by the IASB and as adopted by the European Union.
-They are prepared on the basis of all IFRS accounting standards and interpretations that are mandatory for the year ended 31 March 2015, and in accordance with the Companies Act 2006 applicable to companies reporting under IFRS.
+They are prepared on the basis of all IFRS accounting standards and interpretations that are mandatory for the year ended 31 March 2016, and in accordance with the Companies Act 2006 applicable to companies reporting under IFRS.
 The financial statements have been prepared on an historical cost basis except for the revaluation of derivative financial instruments.
 The financial statements are presented in pounds sterling, which is the functional currency of the Group and are rounded to the nearest £1,000.

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities and the reported amounts of revenue and expenses during the reporting period.
-Actual results could differ from these estimates as referred in section I, Critical accounting judgements, key assumptions and sources of estimation uncertainty on page 34.
+Actual results could differ from these estimates, as referred in section J, Critical accounting judgements, key assumptions and sources of estimation uncertainty on page 40-41.